Helter Skelter (scenario): Statements by Van Houten

 Later, Van Houten speaks as follows:

-"... and the next night [after the Tate murders] ... well, I was feeling bad, to tell you the truth, 'cause [Patricia Krenwinkel] was my best friend, and to think that she was strong enough in her believing [to kill], I wanted to, too, because I wanted to be just like [Krenwinkel]."
+Van Houten: ... and the next night [after the Tate murders] ... well, I was feeling bad, to tell you the truth, 'cause [Patricia Krenwinkel] was my best friend, and to think that she was strong enough in her believing [to kill], I wanted to, too, because I wanted to be just like [Krenwinkel].

-"So I was feeling kind of bad, 'cause I didn't get to go, and I was sure hoping that if they [?] did it again that I could go."
+So I was feeling kind of bad, 'cause I didn't get to go, and I was sure hoping that if they [?] did it again that I could go.

 Lawyer: Now why in the world would you want to go out and kill somebody?

-"'Cause it had to be done.
+Van Houten: 'Cause it had to be done.
 It had to be done just in order for the whole thing to be completed.
-So the whole world's karma would be completed, we had to do this ...."
+So the whole world's karma would be completed, we had to do this ...

 In the penalty phase of the trial, Van Houten testified as follows: